Biomaker/06_Low-cost-pressurised-liquid-chromatography-system/Control Unit/Pressure_Sensor/readme.md

 The sensor is integrated into the chromatography setup using a 3D printed part with a suitable cut-out for the sensor.
 The sensor and board were constrained by a clamp, and any gaps closed by silicone sealant.

+To allow reading of the sensor values using an Arduino, we made use of the MS5803-14 Master library by Luke Miller, which can be found at http://github.com/millerlp.
+His repository also contains sketches for testing the sensor, which we used to verify our sensor was working prior to integration into the control unit.

+## Testing the sensor
+To test if the sensor is functioning a